88-degrees/Book-of-Changes/appendix03s2.md

 Paragraph 4.
 Who can tell 'the requirements of the time' amid the complexity of the phenomena of nature or the ever-varying events of human experience and history?
 The wiser men are, the more correct will be their judgments in such matters; but is there any reason for trusting to divination about them?

 Paragraphs 5, 6.
 It is difficult to say what is 'the exact rule' intended here; unless it be that the factors in every movement shall act according to their proper nature.
-The Khang-hsî editors say:--'We see the good sometimes meeting with misfortune, and the bad with good fortune; but such is not the general rule.'
+The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say:--'We see the good sometimes meeting with misfortune, and the bad with good fortune; but such is not the general rule.'
 'The lessons that heaven and earth give forth' are those concerning the method of their operation as stated in paragraph 7, and more fully in 6, 7, 8 of Section i.

 What is said in paragraph 10 is striking and important, and in harmony with the general strain of Confucian teaching;--as in the Great Learning, chapter 10, and many other places; but I fail to see its appropriateness in its present place in the Yî.